The Job Openings and Labor Turnover Survey (JOLTS) program produces data on job openings, hires, and separations.

 Job Openings and Labor Turnover Survey

-There were 4.7 million job openings on the last business day of June, little changed from 4.6 million in May.
-The
+There were 4.8 million job openings on the last business day of August, up from July and the highest level since January 2001.

-hires rate (3.5 percent) and the separations rate (3.3 percent) held steady in June.
+The hires rate (3.3 percent) was down and the separations rate (3.2 percent) was little changed in August.

 - Megan Sweitzer "Job openings continue to rise in 2013"